- Frequency of wage payments

 Statement of Wages (Pay Stub)

-Each time an employee is paid, an employer must provide a check stub or pay voucher listing the rate of pay, hours worked, and all deductions from earnings.
-ND DOL FAQs
+Each time an employee is paid, an employer must provide a check stub or pay voucher listing the rate of pay, hours worked, required state and federal deductions, and, and autorized deductions from earnings.
+ND Admin.
+Code 46-02-07-02(10); ND Dept. of Labor and Human Rights FAQs

 Record Keeping Requirements